JEFH507/org-chart-goose-orchestrator/docs/blog/enterprise-ai-orchestration-privacy-first.md

 4. **Vault signature**: The `signature.value` field contains an HMAC-SHA256 digest of the profile content, signed by Vault's Transit engine.
 If someone tampers with the database (e.g., changes `deny_tool` to `allow_tool` for `developer__shell`), the signature won't verify and Controller rejects the profile.

 ![Profile signature in Admin UI](images/34_Demo_Admin_Dashboard_Profile_Signature_2025-12-05_08-11-19.png) *Screenshot 34: Admin UI showing the Vault signature object with `vault:v1:` prefix.
-This cryptographic signature ensures Finance profiles can't be tampered with—even by database administrators.*
+This cryptographic signature ensures Finance profiles can't be tampered with—even by database administrators.* The Admin UI will allow admins to modify the config file of each goose instance.

 ---